kayak/fireant/docs/2_slicer.rst

 The |FeatureSlicer| expose different managers for different types of request.
 The primary one is the Slicer manager which exposes a ``data`` function which returns the query results as Pandas_ data frame.
 Transformer managers provide the additional functionality of converting your data into a specified format.
 There are several transformers available by default as well as optional ones which require additional python dependencies.

-The ``notebook`` transformer manager is the default one which is intended for use in Jupyter_ notebooks.
+The ``notebooks`` transformer manager is the default one which is intended for use in Jupyter_ notebookss.
 In this tutorial it will be used exclusively.
 All transformer managers expose different methods for different types of results, but the methods always have the same signature.

 .. include:: ../README.rst
     :start-after: _manager_api_start: